 Understand scientific and engineering challenges.
 Realize the computational theories and methods behind the solutions.
 Computational Science and Engineering (CSE) at Michigan Technological University is a PhD program engaging faculty and students in interdisciplinary research and teaching, focusing on computational aspects of science and engineering.

 Tackle Emerging Problems

 According to a recent conference of the Society for Industrial and Applied Mathematics, "Computational Science and Engineering (CS&E) is now widely accepted, along with theory and experiment, as the critical third pillar of scientific discovery."

 This distinctive degree tackles emerging problems in engineering and science through the investigation and application of current software and hardware technologies.
-This degree's flexibility, unique status as "non-departmental", and interdisciplinary breadth gives students the resources and environment to explore challenges in:
+This degree's flexibility, unique status as interdisciplinary breadth gives students the resources and environment to explore challenges in:

 - Energy efficiency—combustion processes and emissions